mogu-lab/probabilistic-foundations-of-ml/introduction.md

 **Your Role.** Your role at the IHH requires you to consider three aspects of ML method application and development:
 1. **Safety.** Patient safety is everything.
 As such, the ML methods you develop must be accurate; an incorrect prediction may cause patients harm.
-Moreover, in cases where its not possible to make accurate predictions, your ML methods must indicate to its users the limits of their knowledge (i.e. they must quantify uncertainty).
+Moreover, in cases where it's not possible to make accurate predictions, your ML methods must indicate to its users the limits of their knowledge (i.e. they must quantify uncertainty).
 For example, if a patient arrives at the IHH whose profile is different than all previous patients your ML has seen, your model should *flag it* for careful clinician screening.
 2. **Validity.** The models you develop must be scientifically plausible; otherwise, IHH clinicians won't be able to use them to advance clinical science.
 3. **Ethics.** Whenever computerized systems interact with humans, we have to proactively think of ethical challenges we will face; for example, what if our ML methods are less accurate for one group of patients?
 When things go wrong, who is held responsible?